 Origin of the Kuvasz Dog Breed

-Like most “ancient” dog breeds there tends to be several competing theories about the true origin of their existence, but in the case of the Kuvasz, most experts seem to agree that they “probably” first originated in Tibet, thousands of years ago and where simply brought to Hungary by the Magyar Tribes who invaded Hungary over 1000 years ago.
+Like most “ancient” dog breeds, there tend to be several competing theories about the true origin of their existence.
+Still, in the case of the Kuvasz, most experts seem to agree that they “probably” originated in Tibet thousands of years ago and were brought to Hungary by the Magyar Tribes who invaded Hungary over 1000 years ago.
+At least, that seems like the most probable origin of the Kuvasz dog breed.
+We know that by the 15th century, the Kuvasz dog breed was highly respected and valued in Hungary.
+King Mathias ruled Hungary in the 15th century and was primarily responsible for the development of the modern-day Kuvasz that we all know today.

 During this time…